Jolak5/kanban-copy/leaderboard/m1_basic_structure.md

 ### Project requirements

+- **IMPORTANT NOTE** This is the first time you will use [Gitflow](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/git-github/articles/gitflow.md).
+Keep that in mind!
 - Create an **npm project with webpack**.
 (If you need a refresher, check the previous project or webpack exercise).
 - Write plain HTML markup with minimum styling (just to make the layout), because you will implement styles in the following steps.
 Use this wireframe as a guide: